SantiagoGdaR/react-example-app/README.md

 ## Folder structure

-After reading a from different sources in the web I decided to go with to following folders structure.
+After reading from different sources in the web I decided to go with to following folders structure.

 - public
 - src